 “It may involve refusing to work on weekends, leaving at the same time every day, or not covering for colleagues,” Cohen says.
 “When you are unavailable or unwilling to go the extra distance for your boss, it will be factored into the decision when individuals are identified for promotion.”

 Flexibility is essential, especially in environments where there are occasional spikes in business or everyone is already working hard.
-Consider being more of team-player, and stepping up to put the time in without complaining out it.
+Consider being more of team-player, and stepping up to put the time in without complaining about it.

 You are everyone’s best pal